clarkdatalabs/time_filter_map/README.md

 When the GEOJSON file is done, put it in the "data" folder.

 #### 2. Updates in HTML
-There are a few places in the file "index.html" you may want to modify.
+There are a few places in the file "index.html" you may want to modify:
 ##### 2.1 Head Title
-It is at the Line 12 in the sample code.
+Starting at Line 12 in the sample code.
 ```
 <head>
   ...